It's heartbreaking to see your beloved canine companion in discomfort. But it's likely to happen at some point over the course of your dog's life.

 If you're interested in having your dog try alternative therapies like these, make sure to consult your veterinarian or a holistic veterinarian near you.
 Alternative procedures should be performed by a licensed professional, like a veterinary acupuncturist or veterinary massage therapist.

-Never give your dog a painkiller made for humans, and only give pain medications in the proper dosage prescribed by your vet.
 Consider giving your dog supplements or trying out natural therapies like acupuncture or massage, but remember to always check with your veterinarian first.

 For more great tips on your dog's health and wellness needs, check out Pet Honesty's blog.